awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Embedded_Metric_Format_Generation_PutLogEvents.md

 x-amzn-logs-format: json/emf
 ```

-The following is a full example using the AWS SDK for Java:
+The following is a full example using the AWS SDK for Java 2\.x:

 ```
 package org.example.basicapp;